Bartekkz/RLCookBook/notes/RL/policies/README.md

 , where __dπ__ denotes the discounted probability of reaching each state under the policy __π__.
 As said before we want to optimize θ in order to change our policy to maximize the return.
-We can achieve with a help of a __gradient ascent__ by moving θ toward the direction suggested by the gradient ∇θJ(θ).
+We can achieve it with a help of a [gradient ascent](https://en.wikipedia.org/wiki/Gradient_descent) by moving θ toward the direction suggested by the __gradient ∇θJ(θ)__.